kubedb/docs/docs/guides/mysql/quickstart/quickstart.md

 If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MySQL` object `terminationPolicy` to `Delete`.
 In this setting, `StatefulSet` and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

-When the [TerminationPolicy](/docs/concepts/databases/mysql.md#specterminationpolicy) is set to `Delete` and the MySQL object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshot`) intact.
+When the [TerminationPolicy](/docs/concepts/databases/mysql.md#specterminationpolicy) is set to `Delete` and the MySQL object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.

 Suppose, we have a database with `terminationPolicy` set to `Delete`.
 Now, are going to delete the database using the following command: